World Soil Day 2019 #StopSoilPollution

 - Avoid Single Use plastics

-A single use plastic is a plastic product that can only be used once before being recycled or thrown away, such as straws, plastic bottles, drink stirrers, plastic cutlery, and many other types of food packaging.
+Single use plastic is a product that can only be used once before being recycled or thrown away, such as straws, plastic bottles, drink stirrers, plastic cutlery, and many other types of food packaging.

 These single use plastics are a major cause for concern for the environment as most of them end up at a landfill site, polluting our oceans.
 When doing the weekly shop, keep an eye out for products with eco-friendly packaging instead to reduce your waste.